Buffalo, Minnesota: Arts and culture

-During the winter, the Civics Center houses two ice-sheets and an outdoor rink.
+During the winter, the Civics Center houses two ice sheets and an outdoor rink.
 It is used for open skating, youth and adult hockey, and figure skating.
 The Buffalo Youth Hockey Association and the Buffalo Figure Skating Club both use the Civics Center as their home rink.

 Government

-Buffalo uses a city council with five councilmembers, including the mayor.
+Buffalo has a city council with five members, including the mayor.
 The mayor is elected every two years and presides over council meetings.
-As of March 2020, the current mayor of Buffalo is Teri Lachermeier.
-The four other councilmembers are as of 2020 Steve Downer, Scott Enter, Eric Anderson, and Nick O'Rourke.
-Aside from the mayor, councilmembers serve four-year terms with elections for two at a time every two years.
-On the federal level, Buffalo and Wright County reside in Minnesota's 6th congressional district.
+As of March 2020, the mayor is Teri Lachermeier.
+As of 2023, the other council members are Brad Dahl, Steve Downer, George Fantauzza, and Jameson Wakefield.
+Aside from the mayor, council members serve four-year terms, with elections for two at a time every two years.
+Buffalo and Wright County are in Minnesota's 6th congressional district.

 Education

-The local school district is named Buffalo–Hanover–Montrose Schools.
-It is composed of schools within the city of Buffalo, and local towns of Hanover and Montrose.
-There are six elementary schools, which include Discovery Center, Northwinds, Parkside, Tatanka, Hanover, and Montrose.
-There is one middle school, Buffalo Community Middle School, and one high school, Buffalo High School.
-There is also one private Catholic school, St. Francis Xavier School (grades K–8).
+The local school district is Buffalo–Hanover–Montrose Schools.
+It is composed of schools in Buffalo, Hanover, and Montrose.
+There are six elementary schools: Discovery Center, Northwinds, Parkside, Tatanka, Hanover, and Montrose.
+There is a middle school, Buffalo Community Middle School, and a high school, Buffalo High School.
+There is also a private Catholic school, St. Francis Xavier School, for grades K–8.

 Media

-KRWC 1360 AM has been serving Buffalo and the Wright County area since 1971 and is located just outside city limits.
-They provide local and national news, and broadcast high school sports for Buffalo and surrounding communities.
-They air oldies, as well as classic and contemporary country music.
+KRWC 1360 AM has served Buffalo and the Wright County area since 1971 and is just outside city limits.
+It provides local and national news and broadcasts high-school sports for Buffalo and surrounding communities.
+It also airs oldies, classic rock, and contemporary country music.

 There are two local newspapers, The Drummer and The Wright County Journal Press.